 The End of the Road

-Despite having received seven proposals from six organisations during the RFI period after November 2012, on the 12 of June 2013, the SSC announced it would not be proceeding with the re-tender for the site.
-The SSC announced it would proceed to reinstate the land, working with the authorities on the feasibility of an early handover of the land back for alternative uses.
+During the RFI period after November 2012, the SSC received seven proposals from six organisations.
+However, on the 12 of June 2013, the SSC announced it would not hold a re-tender for the site.
+Instead, it opted to reinstate the land, working with the authorities on the feasibility of an early handover of the land back for alternative uses.

 With that, the curtain seemingly fell on the CMH.
 A project that saw much promise but ultimately proved to be a false dawn for Motorsport in Singapore.
 Despite this, Changi East did see some motorsport action in the form of the Changi Karting Circuit, which opened in 2013, on a short term lease, closing in 2014.